buzzware/pelican/README.md

 This specifies :
 * a builder for each segment.
 The segment definition string optionally defines parameters and options and their order.
 The builder uses the passed context object (_) for context information and performing actions
 * a handler for each redirect.
-The entire route path is matched against the provided redirect paths, and then a handler returns the new path string.
+The entire route path is matched against the provided redirects by path or RegExp, and then a handler returns the action that should be taken.

 ```
 PelicanRouter router = PelicanRouter(